 The Selling Securityholders may offer, sell, or distribute all or a portion of the securities hereby registered publicly or through private transactions at prevailing market prices or at negotiated prices.
 We will not receive any of the proceeds from such sales of the shares of Class A Common Stock or any Warrants, except with respect to amounts received by us upon the exercise of any such Warrants.
 The exercise price of our Warrants is \$11.50 per Warrant.
-We believe the likelihood that Warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our common stock, the last reported sales price for which was \$3.55 per share on June 27, 2022.
+We believe the likelihood that Warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our common stock.
 If the trading price for our common stock is less than \$11.50 per share, we believe holders of our Public Warrants and Private Placement Warrants will be unlikely to exercise their Warrants.
 However, assuming the exercise in full of all of the Warrants for cash, we will receive up to an aggregate of approximately \$155.3 million.
 We will bear all costs, expenses and fees in connection with the registration of these securities, including with regard to compliance with state securities or "blue sky" laws.
 The Selling Securityholders will bear all commissions and discounts, if any, attributable to their sale of shares of Class A Common Stock or warrants.
 See "Plan of Distribution" beginning on page 154 of this prospectus.

 Our registration of the securities covered by this prospectus does not mean that either we or the Selling Securityholders, will issue, offer, or sell any of the securities.
-With the exception of the shares of Class A Common Stock underlying the Public Warrants and 800,000 shares of Class A common stock the Sponsor transferred to various third-parties pursuant to redemption reversal agreements (the "Redemption Shares"), all other shares of Class A Common Stock registered hereunder are subject to lock-up agreements prohibiting the sale of such shares for a period of up to six months after the Closing, with respect to the shares of Class A Common Stock underlying the Retained Biote Units, and thirty days after Closing with respect to the shares of Class A Common Stock underlying the Private Placement Warrants.
-However, the Company may choose to release one or more Selling Securityholders from the applicable lock-up period, which would allow for earlier sales of shares of Class A Common Stock in the public market.
-For more details, please see page 138 of this prospectus under the caption "Selling Securityholders-Certain Relationships with Selling Securityholders-Investor Rights Agreement"
+With the exception of the shares of Class A Common Stock underlying the Public Warrants, all other shares of Class A Common Stock registered hereunder are subject to lock-up agreements prohibiting the sale of such shares for a period of up to six months after the Closing, with respect to the shares of Class A Common Stock underlying the Retained Biote Units, and thirty days after Closing with respect to the shares of Class A Common Stock underlying the Private Placement Warrants.
+For more details, please see page 137 of this prospectus under the caption "Selling Securityholders-Certain Relationships with Selling Securityholders-Investor Rights Agreement"

 Our Class A Common Stock and Public Warrants are listed on Nasdaq Global Market ("Nasdaq"), under the symbols "BTMD" and "BTMDW," respectively.
-On June 27, 2022, the last reported sales price of our Class A Common Stock was \$3.55 per share and the last reported sales price of our Public Warrants was \$0.40 per warrant.
+On June 16, 2022, the last reported sales price of our Class A Common Stock was \$4.50 per share and the last reported sales price of our Public Warrants was \$0.44 per warrant.